eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 - In this version of the ARF, the trust model does not yet include interactions needed to enable Users to create qualified electronic signatures or seals.
 Please refer to \[Topic 16\] and \[Topic 37\].

-#### 6.1.2 Authentication and authorisation
+#### 6.1.2	Risks and mitigation measures
+##### 6.1.2.1	Introduction

+This section briefly discusses some of the risks that were considered when this trust model was created, together with the mitigations for these risks and the residual risks that remain after these mitigations.
+This section is not intended to be a comprehensive risk register for the EUDI Wallet ecosystem as a whole; for that register, see Annex I of the 'Commission Implementing Regulation on the certification of the EUDI Wallets'.
+This section is limited to the scope of the ARF, namely, the Wallet Unit and its interactions with other parties in the ecosystem, as depicted in Figure 6.

+##### 6.1.2.2 Risks related to confidentiality, integrity, and authentication

 Within the EUDI Wallet ecosystem, many interactions take place between parties in which one party requests another party to perform a task.
-For example, a User may ask a PID Provider or an Attestation Provider to provide a PID or an attestation to a Wallet Unit, or a Relying Party may ask a User to present attributes from an attestation from its Wallet Unit.
-To be able to comply with such requests, these parties need to trust each other.
-This trust generally requires the existence of the following two conditions:
+For example, a User may ask a PID Provider or an Attestation Provider to provide a PID or an attestation to a Wallet Instance, or a Relying Party may ask a User to present attributes from an attestation from its Wallet Instance.

-1. The requestee is sure about the requester\'s identity, and optionally the requester is sure about the requestee\'s identity.
-This is referred to as (single-side or mutual) *authentication*.

-2. The requestee is sure that the requester has the right to request the data or task requested.
-This is referred to as *authorisation*.

-#### 6.1.3 Assumptions on trust

-This document makes the following assumptions regarding the need for trust in the EUDI Wallet ecosystem:

-- For any party in the EUDI Wallet ecosystem, there is a risk that it could be impersonated by an attacker.
-Therefore, when any interaction between two parties takes place, both parties need to be able to authenticate the other.
-Note that this assumption does not mean that mutual authentication always takes place; it just means that the possibility to do so exists if one party has a business need to authenticate the other party it is interacting with.
+For any of these interactions, the following risks apply:

+- An attacker could impersonate one of the interacting parties.
+Therefore, the receiver of a message must be able to verify the identity of the sender.
+In other words, mutual authentication is needed.
+This authentication can be performed because valid parties in the EUDI Wallet ecosystem are put on a Trusted List by Member States.
+By verifying the signature over a message and verifying the associated public key certificates with a trust anchor included in a Trusted List, the receiver of a message can be sure about the identity of the message's sender.
+- Messages between parties could be intercepted, meaning that they could be read by an attacker.
+To mitigate this risk, messages must be encrypted to ensure confidentiality.
+- Intercepted messages could be changed by an attacker.
+To mitigate this risk, messages must be authenticated, so that the receiver can verify that originate from the authenticated sender and were not changed.

+##### 6.1.2.3 Risk related to tampering of cryptographic keys and sensitive data

+The mechanisms for authentication and confidentiality described in the previous section rely on the security of cryptographic keys, especially private and secret keys.
+If an attacker can obtain, use, or tamper with these keys, these security mechanisms would break down.
+Therefore, all cryptographic keys are managed by dedicated secure applications (WSCAs), running on secure hardware (WSCDs), as described in section 4.2.
+The security of WSCDs and WSCAs is ensured by means of an appropriate certification process.

+These mitigation measures apply for all entities in the EUDI Wallet ecosystem that use cryptographic keys, including Wallet Units, Wallet Providers, PID Providers and Attestation Providers, Trusted List Providers and Certificate Authorities.
+For Relying Parties and Relying Party Instances, such measures are formally not required.

+WSCDs and WSCAs in a Wallet Unit may also be used to store other sensitive data except cryptographic keys.
+In particular, they could be used to store User attributes, in such a way that attackers, including malicious applications residing on the same User device as the Wallet Unit, cannot retrieve these attributes.
+This is beneficial for User privacy.

+##### 6.1.2.4 Risks related to authorization
-- In some cases, there is a risk that a valid party in the EUDI Wallet ecosystem tries to perform actions that it is not allowed to do.
-In particular,

-  - Attestation Providers may try to issue attestations they are not allowed to issue.
-For example, an Attestation Provider that is not officially entitled by a Member State to issue PIDs or mDLs may nevertheless attempt to issue an attestation having the PID or mDL attestation type.
+In some cases, there is a risk that a valid party in the EUDI Wallet ecosystem tries to perform actions that it is not allowed to do.
+This risk occurs for mainly two types of parties.
+In the first place, a non-qualified EAA Provider may try to issue attestations it is not entitled to issue.
+For example, an Attestation Provider that is not officially entitled by a Member State (or by some other relevant authority) to issue diplomas may nevertheless attempt to issue an attestation having the diploma attestation type.
+Within the EUDI Wallet ecosystem this risk only applies to non-qualified EAA Providers.
+PID Providers, QEAA Providers and PuB-EAA Providers are assumed to be trustworthy in this regard.
+For more information, see [Section 6.3.2.2](#6322-pid-provider-or-attestation-provider-receives-an-access-certificate).
+That section also explains how this risk is mitigated.

-  - Relying Parties may try to request attributes from a Wallet Unit for which they have no lawful grounds.
+A second case of a valid party in the EUDI Wallet ecosystem that tries to do things that it is not allowed to, is a Relying Party trying to request attributes from a Wallet Unit for which they have no lawful grounds.
+This risk is mitigated mainly by three measures:

-- Relying Parties may try to violate a User\'s privacy by tracking the User by processing their data without lawful grounds.
-They can do so, as an example, by comparing without lawful grounds a signature, hash, or public key value present in an attestation that the User presents to them to similar values known to the Relying Party.
-Moreover, Relying Parties may collude with other Relying Parties to do so.
+- First of all, the attestation formats and protocols specified in [ISO/IEC 18013-5] and [SD-JWT] + [OpenID4VP] allow selective disclosure of attributes.
+This means that a Relying Party can specify which of the attributes in an attestation it wishes to receive, and which ones not.
+This feature is sometimes called collection limitation.
+Next, selective disclosure also allows the User to approve or deny the presentation of each requested attribute separately.
+More information on selective disclosure and User approval can be found in [Section 6.6.3.5](#6635-wallet-unit-obtains-user-approval-for-presenting-attributes).
+- Secondly, the Regulation requires each Relying Party to register the attributes it intends to request from Users.
+The 'Commission Implementing Regulation on protocols and interface to be supported by the EUDI Framework' requires that these registered attributes are included in a so-called Relying Party registration certificate, and that a Wallet Unit must be able to display information from this registration certificate to the User.
+This allows the User to make a considered decision to approve or deny the presentation of the requested attributes.
+For more information, see [Section 6.6.3.3](#6633-wallet-unit-allows-user-to-verify-that-relying-party-does-not-request-more-attributes-than-it-registered).
+- Lastly, the Regulation requires that Attestation Provider are able to embed a disclosure policy into their attestations.
+This policy may contain rules determining whether the Attestation Provider approves of the release of one or more of the requested attributes to the authenticated Relying Party.
+The Wallet Unit evaluates the policy (if present in the attestation) and informs the User about the outcome of the evaluation.
+Again, this allows the User to make a considered decision to approve or deny the presentation of the requested attributes.
+More information can be found in [Section 6.6.3.4](#6634-wallet-unit-evaluates-disclosure-policy-embedded-in-attestation-if-present).

+##### 6.1.2.5 Risks related to User tracking

+The privacy of Users is a major concern in the design and implementation of the EUDI Wallet ecosystem.
+Attributes are presented in the form of electronic attestations of attributes complying with the format specified in either [ISO/IEC 18013-5] or [SD-JWT VC].
+A property of such attestation is that they contain a number of elements with a unique and fixed value.
+By storing and comparing these values across many transactions, malicious Relying Parties would be able to find matching values.
+They would then conclude that the same User was involved in these transactions.
+This could be done within one Relying Party, but also between multiple colluding Relying Parties.
+This form of tracking is called Relying Party linkability.
+Another form of tracking is called Attestation Provider linkability.
+Relying Parties could share the unique values they received with a colluding and malicious Attestation Provider.
+This would allow that Attestation Provider to similarly track the User's behaviour across all colluding Relying Parties.

+Regarding the mitigation of these risks:

+- An (honest) Attestation Provider can partly or fully prevent Relying Party linkability of the attestations it issues, at the cost of issuing multiple attestations to the same User.
+This is a topic that will be further discussed for ARF 2.0.
+In addition, organisational and repressive measures can be used to discourage Relying Parties from colluding and tracking Users.
+In particular, Relying Parties found offending will have their access certificate revoked, after which they will not be able to interact with Wallet Units anymore.
+- Attestation Provider linkability cannot be prevented for attestations in [ISO/IEC 18013-5] or [SD-JWT VC]-compliant format.
+The only technical way to mitigate this risk is by using Zero-Knowledge Proofs (ZKPs), instead of the salted-attribute hashes use by these formats.However, at the moment, using ZKPs is not feasible within the EUDI Wallet ecosystem, due to a lack of support for them in currently available secure hardware.
+This topic will be further explored for ARF 2.0.
+Like for Relying Party linkability, organisational and repressive measures can be used to discourage Attestation Providers from colluding and tracking Users.
+In addition, many Attestation Providers are subject to regular audits, which means that collusion and tracking can more easily be detected than for Relying Parties.

 #### 6.1.4 Other trust relations